 The Devon and Exeter Institution is committed to encouraging people to enjoy and learn from its collection and building.
 We believe that volunteering is an important and valuable way to increase engagement with the Institution which mutually benefits our volunteers and our organisation.

-If you are a member or student and are interested in volunteering please see one of our staff members – The Librarian, Assistant Secretary or Programme Manager – for details of all our current volunteering opportunities and how to get involved.
+If you are a member or student and are interested in volunteering, please see one of our staff members or contact the office or Programme Manager for details of all our current volunteering opportunities and how to get involved.